Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 No, not really.

-No, you're also a little rude.
+It's also a little rude.

 Hang on, hang on.

-Well, I'm I'm looking for an answer that might sound something like, okay, well, I know that Augustus existed because of hearsay.
+Well, I'm looking for an answer that might sound something like, okay, well, I know that Augustus existed because of hearsay.

-Okay, so I didn't give you the answer you wanted and then you just say, well, you didn't give me the answer.
+Okay, so I didn't give you the answer you wanted, and then you just say, well, you didn't give me the answer.

-So, yeah, that's rude.
+So yeah, that's rude.

-I'm not I'm not doing that conversation.
+I'm not doing that conversation.

 Yeah, I mean, that's just rude, right?